dolthub/docs/content/reference/sql/version-control/dolt-sysvars.md

 database used in a query or connection string by constructing a remote URL and cloning from that remote.
 See [Replication](../server/replication.md).

-## ``dolt_read_replica_force_pull``
+## `dolt_read_replica_force_pull`

-Set this variable to `1` to always update local copies of remote heads even when they have diverged from the local copy, which can occur in the case of a `dolt push -f`.
-A setting of `0` rejects remote head updates that cannot be fast-forward merged into the local copy.
+Set this variable to `1` to cause read replicas to always their local copies of remote heads even when they have diverged from the local copy, which can occur in the case of a `dolt push -f`.
+A setting of `0` causes read replicas to reject remote head updates that cannot be fast-forward merged into the local copy.
 Defaults to `1`.

 ## `dolt_skip_replication_errors`